amosavian/FileProvider/README.md

 For interaction with UI, set delegate variable of `FileProvider` object

-You can use `url(of:)` method if provider to get direct access url (local or remote files) for some file systems which allows to do so (Dropbox doesn't support and returns path simply wrapped in URL)
+You can use `url(of:)` method if provider to get direct access url (local or remote files) for some file systems which allows to do so (Dropbox doesn't support and returns path simply wrapped in URL).

 ### Delegates